 Easy games to teach tenses

-Today's question is on how to teach tenses using my games.
+Today’s question is on how to use games to teach tenses.
+For a student to use tenses correctly, they need to:

 - understand them